hillaryfraley/setcorrect/content/portfolio/work15.md

 * [Obituaries by Molly Ivins](https://hillaryfraley.github.io/obits-by-molly-ivins/) (link to GitHub Pages-hosted Jekyll blog)
 * [GitHub repo for the project](https://github.com/hillaryfraley/obits-by-molly-ivins) (link to one of my GitHub repositories)

-If you know of an obituary I missed, please [let me know](/contact/)!
+If you know of an obituary I missed, please let me know!
+Email me at hillary@setcorrect.com or [create a PR](https://github.com/hillaryfraley/obits-by-molly-ivins).

 ##### Tools